shershah010/fishing-tour/readme.md

   * selector - A css query selector of the DOM element that a tip should be assigned to.
   * info - The message in a tour box.
   * position - The position of the tour box relative to its selector.
 The possible values are `top`, `left`, `right`, and `bottom`.
 * start(index) - Starts the feature tour.
 Ensure that the DOM loads before calling this method.
-The index indicates which tour step to start on..
+The index indicates which tour step to start on.